winnibear12/assignment2.github.io/README.md

 ## Why do we use static website?

+In Etter's [book](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS),  Etter mentioned 4 reasons why he loves static website:
+ 1. Speed
+ 2. Simplicity
+ 3. Portability
+ 4. Security

+More advantages of using static website:

 - Static site can decouple your front-end and your content repository.
-- It has faster loading speed than dynamic websites
+- It has faster loading speed than dynamic websites.
-- It is easier to make a website
+- It is easier to make a website.
-- Better security
-- Mobile friendly
+- It has better security.
+- It is mobile friendly.

 ## What static genrators will use?

 In this instruction, we will use [Jekyll](http://jekyllrb.com/).
 Jekyll is the most popular static site generator and it is designed to make a beautiful, functional documentation website.

-## Follow this steps

 ### Prepare your resume in Markdown format